moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

   const Box = await ethers.getContractFactory('Box');
   console.log('Deploying Box...');

   // 2.
-Instantiating a new Box smart contract const box = await Box.deploy();
+Define custom gas price and gas limit
+  // Gas price is typically specified in 'wei' and gas limit is just a number
+  // You can use ethers.js utility functions to convert from gwei or ether if needed const customGasPrice = 50000000000; // example for 50 gwei const customGasLimit = 1000000; // example gas limit

   // 3.
+Instantiating a new Box smart contract with custom gas settings const box = await Box.deploy({
+    gasPrice: customGasPrice,
+    gasLimit: customGasLimit,
+  });

+  // 4.
 Waiting for the deployment to resolve await box.waitForDeployment();

-  // 4.
+  // 5.
 Use the contract instance to get the contract address console.log('Box deployed to:', box.target);
 }